Clinical & Counseling Psychology

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in clinical, counseling and applied psychology made a median starting salary of $29,600 per year.
+Data from the U.S. Department of Education shows that clinical, counseling and applied psychology students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $29,600 per year.
 During this timeframe, most salaries fell between $27,250 (25th percentile) and $32,450 (75th percentile).

 Salaries According to BLS